 - explaining the existence of data center clusters in London and neighbouring areas,

 - asserting the needs and commercial pressures on data centers,

 - discussing the drivers of the unprecedented growth in the last 2-3 years.

-In a recent statement of clarification following a roundtable with the Data center Council at techUK, the GLA has stated that the West London Electrical Capacity Constraints document does not imply a “ban on future housing” in London, as certain press outlets have characterized it. techUK and the operators we represent welcome this clarification which dispels the adversarial framing in favour of one of cross-industry collaboration.
-It has been agreed that getting the relevant stakeholders around the table is the only way to solve the current crises.
+In a recent statement of clarification following a roundtable with the Data Center Council at techUK, the GLA has stated that the West London Electrical Capacity Constraints document does not imply a “ban on future housing” in London, as certain press outlets have characterized it. techUK and the operators we represent welcome this clarification which dispels the adversarial framing in favour of one of cross-industry collaboration.
+It has been agreed that getting the relevant stakeholders around the table is the only way to solve the current crisis.

-Although our current priority is to resolve the power supply issues affecting our members in the operator community, techUK is entering conversation to discuss power procurement more broadly.
+Although our current priority is to resolve the power supply issues affecting our members in the operator community, techUK is entering a conversation to discuss power procurement more broadly.
 As it is, the National Grid and Distributed Network Operators run a first come, first serve regime.
 This is suitable in a scenario where power supply can be assured with output growing.
 In one where capacity has been reached, systemic change/government intervention is needed to ensure projects requiring significant power go ahead.

 As it stands, data centers, which can be certain of demand growth, will book power many years in advance of project completion.
 This demand correlates with the growth of the capital's desire for digital services and associated increase in the size and power requirements of new data centers.

 The additional pressure of Net Zero, is a mission that techUK members fully support.
 Electrification is required to decarbonise transport and heat production, meaning that significant increases in electrical capacity are needed across the country.
 We believe that this is only possible through purposeful and ambitious government energy strategy, not only to ensure necessary growth in the power supply (6x existing output by some estimates), but to ensure that this additional power is renewable.